-Ipsidy Inc. together with its subsidiaries (the "Company", "we" or "our"), is a provider of secure, biometric identification, identity management and electronic transaction processing services.
-In a world that is increasingly digital and mobile, our vision offer solutions that enable our customers to know with biometric certainty the identity of the people with whom they are engaging..
+Ipsidy Inc. together with its subsidiaries (the "Company", "we" or "our"), operates an Identity as a Service (IDaaS) platform that delivers a suite of secure, mobile, biometric identity solutions, available to any vertical, anywhere.
+In a world that is increasingly digital and mobile, our mission is to help our customers know with biometric certainty the identity of the people with whom they are engaging.
+We provide solutions to everyday problems: Who is applying for a loan?
+Who is accessing the computer system?
+Who is at the door?

-We have developed an identity transaction platform for our customers, be they businesses, residences, houses of worship, or other organizations, to enable their users to more easily authenticate their identity to a mobile phone or portable device of their choosing (as opposed to dedicated hardware).
+Ipsidy provides secure, biometric identification, identity verification and electronic transaction authentication and processing services.
+We have developed an identity transaction platform for our customers, be they businesses, residences, governments, or other organizations, to enable their users to more easily authenticate their identity to a mobile phone or portable device of their choosing (as opposed to dedicated hardware).
 Our system enables participants to complete transactions with a digitally signed authentication response, including the underlying transaction data and embedded attributes of the participant's identity.
 In this way our systems can provide pre-transaction authentication of identity as well as embed each user's identity attributes, within every electronic transaction message processed through our platform, or other electronic systems.